-His goals he says was never only that of winning or making money, but to build a great and company which also cares about people.
-One which would give people the feeling of the Italian bars.
+The goals he says were never only that of winning or making money, but to build a great company that also cares about people.
+One which would give people the feeling of Italian bars.

-The idea of striking a balance between profit and social conscience is indeed a big recurring refrain along the book.
+The idea of striking a balance between profit and social conscience is indeed a big recurring refrain throughout the book.

 He takes the blame for that shift as well, but in January 2008 he decided to step back in and take the reins of the company again.